The Human League: 2000–2009: Secrets and increased touring

 A 12" single remix of "Things That Dreams Are Made Of" (originally from the Dare! album) was released in the UK in January 2008, by Hooj Choons.
-It peaked at No. 2 on the UK Dance chart.
+It peaked at #2 on the UK Dance chart.

 In August and September 2008, the band headlined the US Regeneration Tour, supported by ABC, A Flock of Seagulls, Naked Eyes, and, at some venues, Belinda Carlisle.

-In November and December 2008, the Human League got together with Martin Fry's ABC and Heaven 17 for 'The Steel City Tour' of the UK.
+In November and December 2008, the Human League got together with Heaven 17 and Martin Fry's ABC for 'The Steel City Tour' of the UK.
 This was Philip Oakey's concept of a joint tour of all three bands celebrating the original electronic music of early 1980s Sheffield (the titular Steel City).
-Much had been made in the UK media of the history between Heaven 17 and the Human League, the original events of 1980 and the fact they were now working together.
-Both Oakey and Martyn Ware said that any acrimony from that period had long since been forgotten.
+Much was made of The Human League and Heaven 17 working together, with Oakey and Martyn Ware saying that any acrimony from 1980 had long since been forgotten.

 At Falkirk festival in May 2007.
-From left: Sutton, Burke, Beevers, Catherall, Barton, Sulley, Oakey.
+From left: Neil Sutton, Nic Burke, David Beevers, Catherall, Rob Barton, Sulley, Oakey.

 The Human League were one of the headline acts in the line-up at Spillers Wharf on 30 May 2009, in the Newcastle/Gateshead Evolution festival, and were one of the headline bands for Dubai's first music festival, the 'Dubai Sound City' festival, between 5 and 7 November 2009.

-On 11 December 2009, the Human League signed a new recording contract with UK based Wall of Sound.
+On 11 December 2009, The Human League signed a new recording contract with UK based Wall of Sound.
 They also have their own studio in Sheffield and are managed by Sidewinder Management Ltd. The band continue to record and play live, with regular appearances at music festivals worldwide, at many of which they are among the headliners.

-Although the subject of retirement is often brought up in interviews, Oakey, Sulley and Catherall have all stated that they still enjoy performing and intend to carry on for "as long as they are filling concerts and people want to see them".
+Although the subject of retirement is often brought up in interviews, Oakey, Catherall and Sulley have all stated that they still enjoy performing and intend to carry on for "as long as they are filling concerts and people want to see them".
 Sulley has joked that she "has to carry on because she doesn't know how to do anything else".